inf-2202-f17/inf-2202-f17.github.io/index.md

 We have a [Slack team](https://inf-2202-f17.slack.com/).
 Join us and chat about the course and the assignments.

+Please ruminate on [this page about citation, plagiarism, &c. from the university](https://uit.no/om/enhet/artikkel?p_document_id=473719).
+Norwegian only.

 ### We have the following rooms and hours: